Lauri Jõeleht

 Lauri Jõeleht (born 14 December 1974 in Tallinn) is an Estonian composer.

-In 2003, he finished his master's thesis in composition specialty at Estonian Academy of Music and Theatre.
+In 2003, he finished his master's thesis in composition speciality at Estonian Academy of Music and Theatre.

-Since 1996, he is working as a guitar teacher.
-Since 2014, he is also teaching at Institute of Instrumental and Vocal Pedagogy of the Estonian Academy of Music and Theatre.
+Since 1996, he has been working as a guitar teacher.
+Since 2014, he has also been teaching at the Institute of Instrumental and Vocal Pedagogy of the Estonian Academy of Music and Theatre.

 Since 2002, he is a member of Estonian Composers' Union.